soumame/namecard/simulation/README.md

 - Do not start the EPD at the old 2.95 V gate.
 The revised model uses a 3.20 V gate held for 100 ms while the MCU is in a low-current sleep state.
-The production firmware still has to implement and validate this gate.
+The production firmware implements this gate in `firmware/Core/Src/app.c`;
+  hardware measurements are still required to validate the energy budget.
 - The 1.2104 mF bank is viable only if Pixel 9 Pro coupling sustains at least about 2.3 mA for the 2.80 V board target and the real partial-refresh load stays near 2.73 mA.